BeamCtrl/Airiana/README.md

   -Run  "sudo python ./install.py"

-  -Update the latlong.json file with your position to enable the forcast for your position.
+  -When the forcasting reciever is first run it will create a latlong.json file based on IP geolocation.
+If you want a more precise location forcast update the latlong.json file with your position.

 #### To enable HomeAssitant integration: